anthropedia/csv-i18n/readme.md

-# TCI Translation Library
+# Translation Library with CSV

-Translate the TCI interface from CSV translation files.
+Translate a content from a CSV translation files.

 ## Example

-TCI-i18n provides translation from CSV files.

 ### CSV files format

-CSV files can have this format and should be UTF-8 encoded
+CSV files can have this format and should be UTF-8 encoded.

+_my-translations-file.csv_:

 ```
 TCI title,Titre ITC